skiffer/hydra-docgpt.ai/privacy_import_data.md

 We do not share your data with any third party.

-The Data import in Sheets™ use and transfer of information received from Google APIs adheres to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+The Import data in Sheets™ use and transfer of information received from Google APIs adheres to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.

-### Which permissions are needed for "Data import in Sheets™"?
+### Which permissions are needed for "Import data in Sheets™?

-When you use "Data import in Sheets™" for the first time, you’ll be asked to accept the minimum-required permissions:
+When you use "Import data in Sheets™" for the first time, you’ll be asked to accept the minimum-required permissions:

 <b>Google Workspace APIs are not used to develop, improve, or train generalized AI and/or ML models.</b>